Sustainability

 7.6.1 Overarching objectives and concepts

 The Foundation deems it to be of material importance to manage and foster relationships with its employees, sponsors and social stakeholder groups in a structured manner.
-Objectives and measures to help achieve this objective have already been determined.
+Objectives and measures to help achieve this goal have already been determined.
 The long-term direction of the Academy needs to be aligned with the demands and expectations of stakeholders, and should fulfil them to the greatest possible extent without foregoing its own approach.
 Its fundamental profile should therefore be maintained and supported.

 7.6.2 Measures and results